Bop It: Solo Bop

 "Solo Bop" is the single-player mode for the original Bop It.
 This game is substantially similar to "Vox Bop (with voice commands)", except the "Pass It!" command is never issued.
 Instead, when the player misses a command, the game ends and the score is reported.
-This mode is also known as "Vox Bop Solo" in Bop It Extreme and Bop It Extreme 2, and simply "Solo" in "Bop It!" and Bop It XT!.
+This mode is also known as "Vox Bop Solo" in Bop It Extreme and Bop It Extreme 2, and simply "Solo" in "Bop It!", Bop It XT! and later models.

 Beat Bop Solo

-"Beat Bop Solo" is only available for Bop It Extreme and Bop It Extreme 2.
+"Beat Bop Solo" is only available for Bop It Extreme, Bop It Extreme 2 and the Bop It 2019 model.
 This game is substantially similar to the "Beat Bop (with musical commands)" mode, except that the "Pass It!" command is never issued.
 Instead, when the player misses a command, the game ends and the score is reported.

 Light Bop

 The "Light Bop" mode is featured in Bop It Blast and Bop It Download.
 The player must respond when the light and the command match together.